MU-Electronics/compute_module/Qt_windows.md

 Ensure ssh is enabled on the pi, a guide to this can be found in the repo.

+### LCD Display

+If your application ha a gui you'll need an lcd, this repo has a guide to getting the official pi 7" touch screen working.

 ###  Networking capabilities on Pi

 Ensure the raspberry pi has networking capabilities.
 A guide to adding Ethernet to the CM3 can be found in this repo.